ahmohbati/SecOn/FAQ.md

 #### Where can I find interesting pcaps to replay? ####
 [Pcaps](Pcaps)

+#### Should I backup my Security Onion box? ####
+Network Security Monitoring as a whole is considered "best effort".
+It is not a "mission critical" resource like a file server or web server.
+Since we're dealing with "big data" (potentially terabytes of full packet capture), backups would be prohibitively expensive.
+Most organizations don't do any backups and instead just rebuild boxes when necessary.

 #### How can I add and test local rules? ####
 [Adding local rules and testing them with scapy](AddingLocalRules)